 Students will have approximately 49 credit hours available to use toward courses of their choice.

-The most obvious skill is the basic understanding of human behavior and thought processes.
-However, psychology minors also develop the critical skills of problem-solving and communication.
+Psychology minors develop the critical skills of problem-solving and communication.
 These skills include being able to formulate a problem; acquiring the information needed to solve the problem, either through researching the existing literature or designing methods to collect new data; analyzing and interpreting the information; integrating the information and applying it to the problem; and communicating the solution to others.

 All courses are 3 credits unless noted.